Decoding 17 out of 21: Understanding Percentages and Their Applications

 Beyond the Calculation: Understanding the Implied Margin of Error

-While 80.95% is a high percentage, it's important to consider the potential margin of error inherent in the data.
+While 80.95% is a high percentage, make sure to consider the potential margin of error inherent in the data.
 For example:

 -